renn0xtek9/Arithmos/Arithmos/distance/distances.md

-# Computation of distances in Orange 3
+# Computation of distances in Arithmos 3

-This document describes and justifies how Orange 3 computes distances between data rows or columns from the data that can include discrete (nominal) and numeric features with missing values.
+This document describes and justifies how Arithmos 3 computes distances between data rows or columns from the data that can include discrete (nominal) and numeric features with missing values.

 The aim of normalization is to bring all numeric features onto the same scale and on the same scale as discrete features.
 The meaning of *the same scale* is rather arbitrary.
 We gauge the normalization so that missing values have the same effect for all features and their types.